 Lee Christie, partner at Cline Farrell Christie & Lee P.C., also received a big verdict of $30.5 million, representing an electrician who broke his neck while working.

 He noted jurors are increasingly less offended by requests for million-dollar-plus verdicts.
 Christie speculated that the shock of big money was muted by seemingly daily news about lottery jackpots, athlete contracts and CEO compensation.

 The largest jury verdict in Indiana was $157 million in 2009 in a Tippecanoe Superior Court product liability case, according to The Indiana Jury Verdict Reporter.
-The widow of Timothy Simonton brought a lawsuit against the manufacturers after a tree stand malfunctioned and the safety cord strangled him while he was hunting.
+The widow of Timothy Simonton, represented by the Ken Nunn Law Office, brought a lawsuit against the manufacturers after a tree stand malfunctioned and the safety cord strangled him while he was hunting.
 She had sought $6,000 for funeral expenses and $1.5 million for lost wages.

 Personal injury attorney Kenneth J. Allen got a $48 million verdict for a worker who was paralyzed after falling off a ladder at a steel mill.
 He maintained high-dollar verdicts benefit more than the plaintiff.

 “The true purpose of this law is to make things safer and better for people,” he explained.
 “Obviously it wants to compensate people for what they’re going through and going to go through, but the fundamental purpose of tort law is to make things safer.”